These are the main steps to setting up your Virtual Terminal:

 - Go to Settings > Virtual Terminal.

 - Choose Show or Hide next to each field to define whether it will be available for customization on the Virtual Terminal page.

-Hidden fields will use the value you set for the relevant contract.
-For example, if you hide the Skin Selection option the default skin you configured will be used, and if you show this option then a different skin can be selected on the Virtual Terminal Settings page.
+Hidden fields use the value you set for the relevant contract.
+For example, if you hide the Skin Selection option, the default skin you configured is used; and if you show this option, then a different skin can be selected on the Virtual Terminal Settings page.